Experience the best snowboarding in Ontario

 Mount Baldy

-A family-run ski and snowboard near Thunder Bay, Mount Baldy has been operating for over 60 years.
+A family-run ski and snowboard resort near Thunder Bay, Mount Baldy has been operating for over 60 years.

 A speedy new quad chair whisks riders to the top of Baldy’s 145-metre vertical drop.
-The hill’s 10 kilometres of slopes skew towards novice and intermediate riders, including a gentle1.6-kilometre-long hill just for beginners.
+The hill’s 10 kilometres of slopes skew towards novice and intermediate riders, including a gentle 1.6-kilometre-long hill just for beginners.
 Lessons are available for those looking to learn new tips and tricks.

 Warm up in the chalet after your ride, then head into Thunder Bay for accommodations and dining.
 The historic Courthouse Hotel overlooks the city’s harbourfront.